Keksuccino/docs_fancymenu/docs/panoramas.md

   start_rotation = 0
 }
 ```
-Only the variables inside the `panorama-meta` section can be changed!
+Keep the `type = panorama` line and the `panorama-meta` section.
+Edit the listed values rather than the structural lines.

 #### name
-This has to be the **unique** name of your panorama.
-It's not possible to load two panoramas with the same name!
-You will use this name later to identify your panorama.
+This is the case-sensitive identifier used to select the panorama.
+It is required and must be unique; duplicate names make only one panorama available.

 #### speed
-The speed at which your panorama rotates.
-This value is a speed multiplicator.
-For example, `1.0` is default speed, `2.0` doubles the speed and `0.5` will half it.
-Negative values are not supported, use decimal values to slow the speed.
+The rotation-speed multiplier. `1.0` is the default, `2.0` is twice as fast, and `0.5` is half as fast.
+Use a value greater than `0`.

 #### fov
-The field of view.
-The default FOV is `85.0`.
+The field of view in degrees.
+The default is `85.0`.
-Using too big or small values here will break the panorama.
-Just play around with it to find the FOV you want.

 #### angle
-The vertical angle at which the panorama is viewed.
-The default angle is `25.0`.
+The vertical viewing angle in degrees.
+The default is `25.0`.

 #### start_rotation
-The rotation angle (horizontal) at which the panorama should start.
-Value between 0 and 360.
+The initial horizontal rotation in degrees, from `0` to `360`.

 <br>